bpi-oxford/Cytotoxicity-Pipeline/doc/dev_guide.md

 3. Tracking (label -> dataframe/ dataframe -> dataframe)
 4. Analysis (dataframe -> dataframe/ arbitrary outputs)

 For each workflow process it only accept specific type of input-output pair.
-For module reusability the data is interfaced as a python dictionary object, e.g. in preprocessing we provide a dict input with keyword "image".
+To enhance module reusability the data is interfaced as a python dictionary object, e.g. in preprocessing we provide a dict input with keyword "image".
 Then return file is in the same format.

+For individual steps check the table for input-output dictionary key-pairs:

 | Step          | Input Key           | Output Key  |
 |---------------|---------------------|-------------|